pavelsiamak/alpha-movie/README.md

 </resources>
 ```

-In this case accuracy attr is not affecting anything because it is used only with library-defined shader values such as *red*, *green*, *blue*.
+In this case accuracy and alphaColor attrs are not affecting anything because they are used only when custom shader is not defined.